csmanea/testing-workshops/oci-ignite-advanced/iam/identity-access-management-identity-domain.md

 ##  Task 2: Manage Users, Groups, and Policies to Control Access

-A user's permissions to access services comes from the _groups_ to which they belong.
+A user's permission to access services comes from the _groups_ to which they belong.
 The permissions for a group are defined by policies.
 Policies define what actions members of a group can perform, and in which compartments.
 Users can access services and perform operations based on the policies set for the groups of which they are members.

 We'll create a user, a group, and a security policy to understand the concept.

 In 2022, OCI IAM introduced Identity Domains.
-An identity domain is a container for managing users and roles, federating and provisioning of users, secure application integration through Oracle Single Sign-On (SSO) configuration, and OAuth administration.
+An identity domain is a container for managing users and roles, federating and provisioning users, secure application integration through Oracle Single Sign-On (SSO) configuration, and OAuth administration.

 1. Click the **Navigation Menu** in the upper left.
 Navigate to **Identity & Security** and select **Domains**